tvrzna/emptty/README.md

 `LANG` Defines locale for logged user, has higher priority than LANG from global configuration

+##### /etc/emptty/custom-sessions/
+Optional folder for custom sessions, that could be available system-wide, but do not have .desktop file stored on standard paths for Xorg or Wayland sessions.
+Expected suffix of each file is ".desktop".

+`Name` Defines name of Desktop Environment/Window Manager.

+`Exec` Defines command to start Desktop Environment/Window Manager.

+`Environment` Selects, which environment should be defined for following command.
+Possible values are "xorg" and "wayland", "xorg" is default.

 ### Build dependencies
 - go
 - gcc